ae2079/funding-pot/TUTORIALS.md

 _As the **funding pot multisig**, I want to add a grant to the deployment factory, so that it can be used by the grant-receiving project._

+#### Step 1: Send issuance tokens to payment router

-1. For a given project, get the address of the `LM_PC_PaymentRouter_v1`; for this you need the orchestrator address
+1. For a given project, get the address of the `LM_PC_PaymentRouter_v1`; for this you need its orchestrator address

 Option 1: via BaseScan